gardener/gardener/docs/api-reference/core.md

 </em>
 </td>
 <td>
-<p>Provider hold the details of cloud provider of the object store.</p>
+<p>Provider holds the details of cloud provider of the object store.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>